YDIN/branding/docs/interests.md

 LinkedIn shows by default 6 randomly selected interest in your profile, the whole list is then available behind "See all".

-Remove companies and influencers, and leave groups, to make sure the ones are shown in your profile don't accidentally contain something that doesn't fit into your brand.
+Remove unnecessary companies and influencers, and leave groups, to make sure the ones are shown in your profile don't accidentally contain something that doesn't fit into your brand.

 ## 12.2.
 Follow companies and influencers